our authors

 Ester Bloom is an award-winning writer who served as the Deputy Manager Editor of the money website Grow (CNBC + Acorns).
 Formerly, she was a Senior Editor at CNBC Make It, an editor at The Billfold (an Awl network site), a Contributing Editor at the Barnes & Noble blog, and a Contributing Writer for The Atlantic.
 Her awards include the Lois Morrell Poetry Prize and the Dogwood Literary Creative Nonfiction Prize.
 One of her essays was the Creative Nonfiction Magazine Editor’s Top Pick for the True Crime issue, 2012; another was recognized in the “Notable” section of The Best American Essays 2015.
 Her work has appeared in Slate, Salon, Creative Nonfiction magazine, New York Magazine’s Vulture blog, Flavorwire, Quartz, the Daily Dot, and the Toast, for which she wrote the advice column Aunt Acid.
 She has been interviewed on MSNBC, MTV.com, HuffPost Live, WPIX 11 Morning News, the Geraldo Rivera Show, Bitch Magazine’s Popaganda podcast, Vice’s The Business of Life, and Slate’s United States of Debt.

 A MOMENT OF YOUR TIME (Speculative Fiction) - 21-year-old Lyddie once had big dreams of graduating from college and becoming a robotics engineer.
 Now she's a single mom, stymied and stuck, living in a trailer on her parents' lawn, working in IT to troubleshoot problems with bots she isn't considered qualified to design.
 To distract herself, she relies on a bio-hacking app that, once a day, lets you borrow an hour from the end of your life and use it now.
 While using the app one evening, Lyddie unexpectedly links with a young man in worse shape than she is.
-When she agrees to help him, she is drawn into the shadowy, deadly world where sinister forces controlling unimaginable AI surrogates try to prevent Lyddie from exposing a parallel society bent on reimaging society.
+When she agrees to help him, she is drawn into the shadowy, deadly world where sinister forces controlling unimaginable AI surrogates try to prevent Lyddie from exposing a parallel society bent on reimaging mankind.
 The novel is upmarket, speculative fiction appealing readers of the genre, Emily St. John Mandel, Naomi Alderman, Kazuo Ishiguro, or Connie Willis.

 APPLEBAUM, AGENT OF GOD (General Fiction) - In a turbulent Presidential election year, Jay Applebaum, a successful talent agent in New York City, is unexpectedly approached by Angel Michael, who informs Jay that God has decided to reveal His presence on Earth and has chosen Jay to represent Him.
 Although Jay believes in God, the appearance of Angel Michael shakes his world to its core.
 Jay is reluctant to get involved, but much like Jonah in the Bible, he discovers that those who are called upon are not given a choice.
 Jay is instructed to appear on television to deliver four edicts.
 The last of these, a direct challenge to the American way of life, divides the country and pits Jay against his family.